virtual-puppet-project/website/content/quickstart.md

 Runs using your webcam on laptop/pc.
 Source code provided by [emilianavt](https://github.com/emilianavt/OpenSeeFace)

-### IFacialMocap
+### iFacialMocap

-Uses the 3D tracking capabilities of Apple Inc devices to provide optimal tracking data from your phone.
-Use if your model has perfect sync.
+Uses the 3D tracking capabilities of Apple Inc. devices to provide optimal tracking data from your phone.
+Use this if your model has
+Perfect Sync.

-iFacialMocap is an app that captures facial movements with an iPhone equipped with FaceID.
-This app sends the captured motion in real time to 3DCG software such as Maya, Unity, Blender on PC. -IFM developers
+"iFacialMocap is an app that captures facial movements with an iPhone equipped with FaceID.
+This app sends the captured motion in real time to 3DCG software such as Maya, Unity, Blender on PC." -iFacialMocap developers

 ### MeowFace

-An android version of IFacialMocap.
-Also supports perfect sync models.
+An Android version of iFacialMocap.
+Also supports Perfect Sync models.

-MeowFace is a precision face tracking application that can send 42 ARKit-like blendshapes as well as head rotation tracking to PC VTuber applications. -MF developers
+"MeowFace is a precision face tracking application that can send 42 ARKit-like blendshapes as well as head rotation tracking to PC VTuber applications."
+-MeowFace developers

 ### Vtube Studio